Characters include the different creatures you can meet in the game, as well as some Memetic Badasses.

 Mighty Glacier: Compared to other races, that are stronger and tougher but less agile (and therefore slower).
 It is not very noticeable though.

 Our Dwarves Are All the Same: Played straight in some regards and not in others.
 Yes, they're all short bearded alcoholics.
 However, they're also far more insane and stupid than most dwarves.

 Granola Girl: The live in forests, don't use metal, are "at peace with nature", and are the biggest tree-huggers you'll ever encounter.

-Green Thumb: A common fan theory is that elves are in some way able to shape their wooden weapons and armor without needing to chop down trees.
+Green Thumb: Elves can shape their wooden weapons and armor without needing to chop down trees.
 One of ThreeToe's stories explains that they use magic to do this.
-In-game however, their wooden goods are special only in that dwarves can only make training weapons out of wood, while elves have slightly more lethal wooden weapons.
+This is, in fact, exactly how they build their forest retreats of trees planted in perfect rows.
+In fortress mode, however, their wooden goods are special only in that dwarves can only make training weapons out of wood, while elves have slightly more lethal wooden weapons.